thil4n/Thil4n/README.md

 # Hi there 👋, I'm Thilan Dissanayaka.

-I'm a final year Engineering undergraduate with a strong background in computer science and over 10 years experience in software development.
-Interested in Web development, Cyber security, exploitation techniques, Malware analysis, computer architecture, blockchain development, computer networking, and Linux.
+Final-year Engineering undergraduate with a strong foundation in computer science and extensive experience in software engineering.
+Proficient in web development, software architecture, and cybersecurity, with a proven ability to build scalable applications and manage the full software development lifecycle.
+Adept at working with modern development frameworks to deliver robust, high-quality solutions.

 In simple words,
 I love Computer science!